vashisth-lab/VitrimerVAE/README.md

 ## VAE
 The VAE codes are based on https://github.com/wengong-jin/hgraph2graph/

+The overlapping latent dimension method is based on https://github.com/li-zhengz/UnifyingTrussDesignSpace

 The codes are tested in the following environment:
  - Python (3.6.13)
  - PyTorch (1.10.1)